If this is not the page you want, try a discussion about commercial land issues and construction disputes

 Apart from basic land ownership along a boundary, these include, for example, rights relating to: car parking; boundary maintenance; ownership of the physical fence, hedge, wall, or whatever designates the boundary; rights to light; rights of drainage; problems with trees and high hedges; and above all, rights of access.

 A dispute with your neighbour will eat up your life and your happiness.
 Mediation can usually help you to solve even the most intractable boundary dispute.

-The Mediator is not a surveyor but will indicate clearly what he thinks the options for agreement may be.
+The Mediator is not a surveyor but has vast experience of land, property and housing issues both professionally and personally.
+He will help you to identify clearly what are the options for your possible agreement.
 When you finally come to a deal, the Mediator will even help you, if necessary, to mark out on the ground, exactly what you have agreed.

-A very simple agreement in the form of a memorandum of understanding can also be drawn, signed and dated as a binding deal.
-Obviously, that is essential if promises are made for instance, in respect of tree pruning, drain clearance, rights of access, rights of light or any other issue than simply a definition of where the boundary is Ven if one side is determined to maintain the status quo, the mediation process will expose the relative chance of success in the County Court.
+A simple settlement agreement can then be drawn, signed and dated as a binding deal.
+Obviously, that is essential if promises are made for instance, in respect of tree pruning, drain clearance, rights of access, rights of light or any other issue than simply a definition of where the boundary is even if one side is determined to maintain the status quo, the mediation process will expose the relative chance of success in the County Court.
 That means a stubborn party is more likely to understand the risk of failing to compromise.

 How boundary disputes arise

 Disputes about boundaries and land ownerships arise constantly for these reasons:

 - Early ordnance survey maps did not define boundaries precisely.